 Implementing the American System

 The proponents of the system knew what they wanted to achieve, but they faced both practical and constitutional barriers.
-They had significant early successes, but by the time of Andrew Jackson’s presidency, their policies had become divisive and largely ineffective.
+They had significant early successes, but by the time of Andrew Jackson’s presidency (1829-37), their policies had become divisive and largely ineffective.

 The first of these barriers was the debt incurred during the American Revolution.
-Tariff rates that were high enough to protect industry would cause tariff revenue to decline, forcing the government to choose between revenue and protection.
+Tariff rates that were high enough to protect industry would cause tariff revenue to decline, so the government was forced to choose between revenue and protection.
 Although commercial interests frequently lobbied for tariff protection on infant industry grounds, the government’s priority was debt reduction, for which tariff revenue was essential.
-From 1789 to 1812, tariffs were kept relatively low (tariffs of about 10% were common).
+From 1789 to 1812, tariffs were kept relatively low — tariffs of about 10% were common.
 The government’s focus on revenue was sometimes explicit: